DharmarajaQA/Learn-Java/README.md

 # Learn-Java
-This Repository contains java concepts &amp; programs
+This Repository contains java concepts and programs for Beginners